JordonFreeman/Assignment2_Exercise2/README.md

 # OrderManagement.Web
-# To begin the access, add /Login/Index and enter any credentials to be directed into the database
+# To begin the access, add /Login/Index to the localhost and enter any credentials to be directed into the database